Bizagi allows to generate a log of the usage of the Bizagi's Work Portal per event type and/or user.

 Authentication Log Query provides information regarding the events triggered by end users when interacting with Bizagi's Work Portal, such as the date of the event, its type, the IP address, among others.

 Logging authentication events is only available when Bizagi Authentication is configured, since every other authentication method delegates the information into another application or system.

 Perform Authentication Log query from the Work Portal

 1. Click the Admin menu.
-Then, select the Authentication Log Query option.
+Then open the User management category and select the Authentication Log Query option.

 The Authentication Log Query window will display.

 2. Authentication Log Query has several controls that serve as search criteria.

 Bizagi will look for all the events that contain the values selected.
 If fields are left blank, the search will ignore those parameters.

 •Domain: domain selected by end users when they logging into the Work Portal.